 As certified pedorthists in Canada, we offer complete Pedorthic services.
 We strive to understand and identify the patient’s structure and pathology with a clinical and biomechanical assessment.
 We believe this evaluation is the key to proper treatment, orthotics design and footwear prescription.

 Most importantly, pedorthists treat the mechanical causes of pressure, shear and strain that lead to callusing and injury.
 It is common to see calluses reduce or disappear after using proper footwear and orthotics.

-At CWG Footcare, the added profession of Athletic Therapy augments assessment and treatment skills.
+At CWG Footcare, the added past experience in profession of Athletic Therapy augments assessment and treatment skills.
 Whether you are a runner, walker, golfer, downhill skier or just having pain, we can advise you on your activity and returning to it safely.

 Here is a list of the most common conditions we treat.
 Any one condition will have some common elements, but each individual is often unique in how they are affected, which in turn determines how they should be treated.

 |Patellofemoral Syndrome||Pain in and around the patella (kneecap).
 Often referred to as P.F.S., called a syndrome because there is usually more than one factor producing the symptoms.
 Feet that hyperpronate, (the arches flatten out excessively) are often the cause of part or all the malalignment that produces the symptoms.
 The feet should be one of the first components of any examination for P.F.S..|

 |Plantar Fasciitis||Heel and/or arch pain.
 More than one version exists and that changes everything; by far the most common foot problem.|

 |Metatarsalgia||Another non-specific term that relates to several conditions in the forefoot.|

 |Bunions||Not always the case, but you probably inherited your tendency to have bunions.
 Although they cannot be eliminated, there is no reason why they have to be painful or progress rapidly, given the right advice.
 Surgery is controversial.|